 The idea of having senior adults volunteer their time in the Olathe Public Schools was first discussed in spring 1992.
 The first volunteers of Seniors Serving Schools were retired school teachers.
 With district administrative support and a handful of volunteers, the program was launched in January 1993.
 Hundreds of senior volunteers have given their time, talent and energy to help students of all ages.

-- View the spring 2014 newsletter in PDF format
+- View the summer 2014 newsletter in PDF format

 Highlights of the program include:

 - Volunteers contributed more than 14,700 hours of their time to our schools in 2013-14.

 - Approximately 250 senior adults participate in Seniors Serving Schools and the Rotary Reader program.

 - About 40 volunteers received the Presidential Service Award for volunteering between 100 and 500 hours during the 2012-13 school year.

 - A pen pal program called Script Pals pairs senior volunteers with elementary students.

 - Dick Hitt, a senior volunteer, was named "Senior Volunteer of the Year for 2002" by the Volunteer Center of Johnson County.